villagedefrance/OpenCart-Overclocked/README.md

 OpenCart-Overclocked
 ====================

-Opencart v1.6.0 - Non Official Version
+Opencart v1.6.0 - Community Version

 General:

-The objective of this Overclocked Version is to make Opencart faster, richer, leaner and even more user friendly.
+The objective of this Overclocked Edition is to make Opencart faster, richer, leaner and even more user friendly.
-To do so, every line of code inside every file has been checked, adjusted and corrected when necessary.
+To achieve this, every line of code inside every file has been checked, adjusted and corrected when necessary.
 Scripts have been updated or replaced by newer, better or faster versions.
 Some extra features have been added.

-Coding Rules:
-- Controller, Language and Model files with a clean, standardised PHP code.
-- Template files (.tpl) with valid Html 5 markup.
-- Javascript/jQuery scripts optimised.
-- SQL queries optimised in all Model files.

 Additions:
 - Added jQuery 1.11.1 for both Admin and Catalog, replacing jQuery 1.7.1.